longlamduc/Intek-Sprite-Detection/README.md

 186
 ```

-# Waypoint 3: Detect the Sprites in an Image
+# Waypoint 3: Detect Sprites in an Image

 We would like to find all the sprites packed in a single picture.